zeenix/zeenix/README.md

 years on different levels, from kernel to UI applications.
 I am eager to learn new technologies and a quick-learner.

-In the last 3 years in my spare time, I created and maintain a Rust crate that makes D-Bus very easy, called [zbus].
+In the last 5 years in (mostly) my spare time, I created and maintain a Rust crate that makes D-Bus very easy, called [zbus].
+It has become **the** way to do D-Bus in Rust.
 It's a project I'm particularly proud of.

 ## Top Skills 😎